rmodesitt/data-projects-TripleTen/gold-mine-recovery/README.md

 https://github.com/rmodesitt/data-projects-TripleTen/blob/main/gold-mine-recovery/gold_recovery_test.csv

 ### Data
-These are three .csv files containing data of each ore mixture - training, test, and source.
+There are three .csv files containing data of each ore mixture.
+There is a source file containing all records, and then two files separated into a training and test dataset.
 Data is indexed with the date and time of acquisition (<mark>date</mark>) feature.
 Parameters that are next to each other in terms of time are often similar.

 Some parameters are not available because they were measured and / or calculated much later.
 That's why, some of the features that are present in the training are absent from the test set.
 The test set also doesn't contain targets.